reisro/reisro.github.io/README.md

 Hello.
 My name is Rodrigo.
 I am from Brazil and here you can find my personal works I have been doing with game programming.
 My last works are targeting mainly in Unreal game engine and game engine programming.

+I have been working since June last year in two different projects.
+A game demo project in Unreal Engine and in my own game engine to brush up my skills in C++ and computer graphics techniques.
+Both projects will help me to show off my skills in gaming technologies as I am aiming to work in game companies soon.

+## Which step am I right now?
 ### Math Library

 My last studies are in developing a math library to be used in the rain forest engine.
 It will feature math game programming related functions such as operations in vectors, matrices and quaternions.